 Hearing aids do not stop hearing loss.
 However, studies have shown that the sound provided by hearing aids allow auditory pathways in the brain to remain open and functional.
 These pathways are important for speech understanding, clarity in background noise, and separating what you want to hear from what you don’t.
 Untreated hearing loss causes these pathways to atrophy and actually to be taken over by other senses.
-A 2009 study showed that under-used hearing pathways are actually recruited by the tactile senses (touch).
+Multiple studies have shown that under-used hearing pathways are actually recruited by the tactile senses (touch).
 So, the idea of “use it or lose it” truly does apply to hearing.

-Another study in the 1990s showed that ears using hearing aids preserved better speech intelligibility than ears that had not benefited from hearing aid correction.
-The interesting factor was that they studied people who had hearing loss in two ears but used a hearing aid in only one ear.
-The ear using the aid preserved 10-20% better understanding than the ear with no hearing aid.
+Multiple other studies have shown that ears using hearing aids preserved better speech intelligibility than ears that had not benefited from hearing aid correction.
+The interesting factor in one study was that they examined a large group who had hearing loss in two ears but used a hearing aid in only one ear.
+The ear using the aid preserved 20-30% better understanding than the ear with no hearing aid.

 Hearing aids help 95% of people with hearing loss to some degree.
-While people who have mild to severe hearing loss for a shorter period of time receive more optimal benefit, almost anyone with hearing loss will receive meaningful benefits from hearing aids.
+While people who have mild to moderate hearing loss for a shorter period of time receive more optimal benefit, almost anyone with hearing loss will receive meaningful clarity improvement from hearing aids.
 Every hearing situation is different so every outcome with be somewhat different.

 - An 82-year-old can expect a different improvement than a 62-year-old.